batikansosun/FixedNavigationBarView/README.md

  This Navigation Bar has 3 convenience initializer method, you can use one these for your requirement.

 ### Parameters:
- - Left Button: known as the most back button, the default action pop the current view controller if this button action method is not called.
+ - Left Button: known as the most back button, the default action is pop the current view controller if this button action method is not called.

- - Right Button: known as the most Side Menu button, the default action show side menu from right if this button action method is not called.
+ - Right Button: known as the most Side Menu button, the default action is show side menu from right if this button action method is not called.

  - Title: Provide information about current view controller